Starting the Conversation While at Home

 With Stay At Home orders in place throughout the nation, parents and caregivers have had to supplement and support distance learning while schools are closed.
 Use this time at home to start a conversation with your child.
 COVID-19 can be a great jumping off point to talk with your kids about germs, diseases, and ways to protect their health – and the health of others.
 Talk With Your Kids (TWYK) has you covered with messages and activities you can do at home or by zoom with the kids in your life, and relate them back to our current situation.

-If you have started to explain COVID-19 to your child, and discuss ways we can all prevent the spread of the virus - you have opened the door for other conversations about important health issues, including STD and pregnancy prevention.
+If you have started to explain COVID-19 to your child, and discuss ways we can all prevent the spread of the virus - you have opened the door for other conversations about important health issues, including sexually transmitted infection (STI) and pregnancy prevention.

 Here are some age-appropriate activities from our Timeline User Guide that you can do at home with your kids: